bertelsmannstift/GED-VIZ/README.md

 ### Dependencies

-- Ruby 1.9.3 (MRI) with RubyGems
+- Ruby 1.9.3 (MRI) with RubyGems.
+Also works with latest Ruby 2.1.
 - MySQL 5.1 or newer
-- PhantomJS (for generating static images for slide previews, exporting and older browsers)
+- [PhantomJS](http://phantomjs.org) for generating static images for slide previews, exporting and older browsers

 ### Installation

+After cloning the repository, open a shell console, change to the GED-VIZ directory and enter these commands:

 - `gem install bundler`
 - `bundle install`
 - Adjust `config/database.yml` to your database configuration.
 You might use `config/database.yml.sample` as a template.
-- `rake db:create db:migrate db:seed`
+- `rake db:create db:migrate db:seed`<br>
   This creates the database and imports the data.
 This may take several minutes.
-- Start the local development server:
+- Start the local development server:<br>
   `rails server`

 If you deploy the software on an Internet or Intranet server, please replace the